 ² € 4 for each additional child

-You can pay at the desk with various bank and credit cards (VISA and Mastercard).
+You can pay at the desk with various bank and credit cards (VISA and Mastercard) and in cash.
 NB We do not accept American Express credit cards.

 Guided tours and group visits

 - Guided tours: € 75 an hour (on Sundays € 90 an hour).
 Max. group size: 25.
 Reservation required: please call (+31) (0)71 – 516 3163.